kraves-oz/companion-module-extron-IN1xxx-switchers/HELP.md

 ## Extra Information

 * Ensure no password it set.
-* Extron telnet connection has a timeout default 5mins
+* Extron telnet connection has a timeout default 5 mins.

 ## Supported commands

-* **Input to Output** Route
+* **Switch input** Switch input on the switcher.
+You can select 1-8 instead of 1-4, this to support the IN1608 also.

-> This module is using Extron SIS commands which is standard for most Extron hardware and could be used as a starting point for other hardware.
+> This module is using Extron SIS commands